 MAPS & NAVIGATION

 Although the trail is well signposted and easily accessible from the highway, carrying the official map will enhance the experience by pinpointing landmarks and assisting with ride timings.
-The map can be downloaded from the trail website, where the latest track status and updates can also be found.
+The map can be downloaded from the trail website.
 A free brochure with maps and listings for local attractions is also available from visitor centres and many shops/accommodation providers along the way.

 WEATHER & RIDING SEASON